vaites/php-apache-tika/README.md

 $client->getTimeout();
 ```

+## Troubleshooting

+### Empty responses or unexpected results

+This library is only a _proxy_ so if you get an empy responses or unexpected results the most common cause is Tika
+itself.
+A simple test is using the GUI to check the response:

+1. Run the Tika app without arguments: `java -jar tika-app-x.xx.jar`
+2. Drop your file or select it using _File -> Open_
+3. Wait until the metadata appears
+4. Get the text or HTML using _View_ menu

+If the results are the same, you must take a look into [Tika's Jira](https://issues.apache.org/jira/projects/TIKA/issues)
+and open an issue if necessary.

+### Encoding

+By default the returned text is encoded with UTF-8 but there are some issues with the encoding when using the app mode.
+The `Client::setEncoding()` method allows to set the expected encoding (this will be fixed in the upcoming 1.0 release).

 ## Tests

 Tests are designed to **cover all features for all supported versions** of Apache Tika in app mode and server mode.